tdlazoen/modern_era_philosophy/process.md

 This process took quite long.
 Even running on an Amazon AWS compute-optimized EC2 instance and utilizing 15 cores, the process still took 7-8 hours to complete.

 ### Preparing Texts
 Once misspellings were fixed, I moved to preparing the texts for analysis.
 A majority of my process was inspired these two articles, which provided me advice about possible problems that I had to consider prior to performing any analysis:
 * [“Secret” Recipe for Topic Modeling Themes](http://www.matthewjockers.net/2013/04/12/secret-recipe-for-topic-modeling-themes/)
 * [Preprocessing — Text Analysis with Topic Models for the Humanities and Social Sciences](https://de.dariah.eu/tatom/preprocessing.html)

+#### Breaking it up
+At the advisement of the above articles, I chose to divide any large documents into chunks of about 1000 words.
+The reasoning for this is that 1000 words is generally long enough to elaborate on a topic, while being short enough that many topics don't get mixed together.

+After this, the original 453 documents had been broken up into 23,411 documents of 500-1500 words in length.

 ### Part of Speech Tagging
 Utilizing the Python package [spaCy](https://spacy.io/), I parsed each document and using POS tagging, extracting only the nouns from the text.
 This process proved quite fast thanks to spaCy's multi-threading functionality, which is efficient and effective due to spaCy's being written in Cython.

-#### Breaking it up
-At the advisement of the above articles, I chose to divide any documents over 1500 words into chunks of about 1000 words.
-The reasoning for this is that 1000 words is generally long enough to elaborate on a topic, while being short enough that many topics don't get mixed together.

 *The text cleaning process can be found in [text_processing.py](text_processing.py)*

+# Latent Dirichlet Allocation